 Patient Assessment II is part two of a two-part course in which students will be introduced to assessment skills pertaining to the practice of pharmacy and pharmaceutical care.
 The course allows for the application and refinement of interpersonal verbal and written skills through case studies in the setting of patient encounters.
-This course is correlated with the Integrated Pharmaceutical Care and Science (ICARE) courses.
+This course is aligned with the Integrated Pharmaceutical Care and Science (ICARE) courses.
 As a part of this course, students will participate in an applications laboratory to refine critical thinking, practice and demonstrate skills and develop written communication skills necessary for the practice of pharmacy.
+Prerequisite: PHAR 723.
+Corequisites: PHAR 700, 708 and 720.
 Two credits.